Ashland, Massachusetts: Climate

 Ashland's climate is typical for New England.
 Winters are variably cold, with frequent Nor'easters and occasional blizzards.
-Snowfall ranges widely from season to season, although the average is about 40-50 in.
-In the recent past, there has been as little as 14 in of snow (in the 1988–89 winter season) to 148 inches (in 1995–1996).
+Snowfall ranges widely from season to season, although the average is about 40–50 in.
+In the recent past, there has been as little as 14 in of snow (in the 1988–89 winter season) to 148 in (in 1995–1996).
 The amount decreases dramatically eastward towards Boston because of the influence of the Atlantic Ocean.
 Snowfall amounts can also decrease rapidly south of Ashland.
-Low temperatures below zero are not uncommon in winter, and the lowest recent temperatures have been 17 below in January 1994, 14 below in January 2011 and 16 below in February 2016.
-Average January high temperatures are in the low 30s.
-Average January low temperatures are in the upper teens.
-Snow depth can reach two feet or more during the winter season.
-The winter of 2010–2011 was notable for snow depths of nearly 40 inches during January and February.
-Nearly 60 inches of snowfall was recorded in Ashland in January 2011 alone.
+Low temperatures below 0 F are not uncommon in winter, and the lowest recent temperatures have been -17 F during the 1994 North American cold wave, -14 F in January 2011, and -16 F in February 2016.
+Average January high temperatures are in the range 30 to 34 F. Average January low temperatures are in the range 16 to 19 F. Snow depth can reach 24 in or more during the winter season.
+The winter of 2010–2011 was notable for snow depths of nearly 40 in during January and February.
+Nearly 60 in of snowfall was recorded in Ashland in January 2011 alone.
 The winter of 2014–2015 saw a very cold February and March.
 Snow cover lasted from late January until the first week of April.
 February 2015 was one of the coldest months on record.
-Snowfall for Ashland was 107.6" for the season.
-Snow depth reached 45".
+Snowfall for Ashland was 107.6 in for the season, and snow depth reached 45 in.

 Spring temperatures can be mitigated by penetrating cold fronts originating from the Canadian Maritimes, known as "backdoor cold fronts".
-Typically, high temperatures consistently above 70 degrees do not set in until late May.
+Typically, high temperatures consistently above 70 F do not set in until late May.
 The last frost is usually in mid-May.
 Summers are generally comfortable, with periods of high humidity.
-Prolonged heat waves of three or more days with highs of 90 or above are uncommon but can occur.
-In July 2011 an unusually high temperature of 101 was reached.
-Average July high temperatures are in the low 80s and average lows are around 60.
+Prolonged heat waves of three or more days with highs of 90 F or above are uncommon, but can occur.
+In July 2011, an unusually high temperature of 101 F was reached.
+Average July high temperatures are in the range 80 to 84 F and average lows are around 60 F.

 Severe summer weather is not as common as in areas to the west in Central Massachusetts.
 However, on July 10, 1989, high winds occurred, causing widespread tree damage through most of Ashland with several homes damaged.
 This storm was part of a complex of severe storms that spawned several EF0 and EF1 tornadoes in towns in some neighboring counties.
-Fall is pleasant with the first frost usually around October 1, and the peak of the fall foliage season averages around October 12.
-Ashland can expect a "white" Christmas slightly over 50 percent of the time.
+Fall is pleasant, with the first frost usually around October 1, and the peak of the fall foliage season averages around October 12.
+Ashland can expect a white Christmas slightly over 50 percent of the time.